 Industry Analysis & Industry Trends

 This industry primarily retails a broad range of new-home renovation equipment and supplies.
-Following a sharp revenue dip in 2009, the industry has been struggling to recover, despite rising consumer incomes and a property bubble from 2010 until 2013.
+Following a sharp revenue dip in 2009, the industry has been struggling to recover, despite rising consumer incomes and a property bubble from 2010 through 2013.
 Industry revenue has stumbled due to consumers moving away from hardware stores toward larger big-box retailers and home improvement stores.
-Nevertheless, the industry will experience 2.0% annualized growth during the five years to 2019, reaching $4.0 billion as a result of a growing construction industry and rising consumer incomes... purchase to read more
+Nevertheless, the industry will experience growth during the five years to 2020, as a result of a growing construction industry and rising consumer incomes... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter

 The Hardware Stores industry is in the mature stage of its life cycle.
-Industry value added (IVA), which measures the industry's contribution to the overall economy, is expected to grow at an annualized rate of 1.7% during the 10 years to 2019, which is similar to the annualized Canadian GDP growth rate of 2.4% during the same period.
+Industry value added (IVA), which measures the industry's contribution to the overall economy, is expected to grow at an annualised rate of 2.0% during the 10 years to 2020, which is similar to the annualized Canadian GDP growth rate of 2.2% during the same period.
 Industry growth so close to GDP growth is a characteristic of a mature industry.
 In general, demand for hardware products is dependent on the health of the overall economy, such as income levels and the state of the housing market.
 As a result, industry performance typically reflects the overall economic trend.